Here is a video demonstration:

 3. Fill & Submit.

-Mouse over the My Identities button and form filling mini-dialog will appear.
-If you click Fill & Submit button in this dialog, RoboForm will fill the form and then automatically submit it.
+Mouse over the My Identity button and form filling mini-dialog will appear.
+If you click Fill & Submit button in this dialog, RoboForm will fill in the form and then automatically submit it.

 4. Selective Form Filling.

-If you want to fill only some fields on the web page (not all of them), then select (highlight) the part of the web page that you want to be filled "Fill Forms".
-RoboForm will fill only the fields that you have selected.
+If you want to fill only some fields on the web page (not all of them), then select (highlight by mouse) the part of the web page that you want to be filled, and click "Fill Forms".
+RoboForm will fill only the selected fields.